thenml/blowing-bubbles/dev.md

 # dev

-- todo: blow sound
-- todo: standing on bubbles is still buggy
-- todo: optimize entities
 - refactor: use datagen
-- bug: reload (unload) desync
 - bug: heart particles when hitting duration 0 bubbles
 - bug: can enter small bubbles when swimming
-- todo: todos

 ## rendering issues

 can @anyone help please

-- bubble glint renders in the center of the bubble: can render behind riders and messes up view from inside
 - bubble opacity renders behind player, water, etc

 # tasklist